dm-zharov/swift-security/README.md

 ## 🔖 Data Types

-You you could store, retrieve and remove different types of values.
+You can store, retrieve, and remove various types of values.

 ```swift
 Foundation: